-DJ MARCELLE/ANOTHER NICE MESS (NL / Klangbad)
+DJ MARCELLE/ANOTHER NICE MESS (NL / JAHMONI)

-By putting different styles of music in a different context.
-She changes the way we experience those individual styles.
+By putting different styles of music in a different context, Marcelle changes the way we experience those individual styles.
 She fuses musical styles like no other, making it seem like they always belonged together and making the audience believe they are listening to one track instead of three played simultaneously!

 She is an original, skilled mixer, with a very distinctive style of her own, avoiding most dj-cliches and stale rules.
 As much inspired by avant garde art movements as fluxus and dada, the real life absurdism of Monty Python as by the wild experiments of dub, post-punk and the latest developments in electronic dance music – Marcelle has always been following musical developments very closely and has a keen ear for innovative and ‘new’ sounds.
 She strongly believes in the excitement and artfulness of creation and development.
-With her extensive record collection of some 15,000 vinyl and counting, Marcelle has a strong historical knowledge of past and contemporary ‘underground’ music.
+With her extensive record collection of some 20,000 vinyl and counting, Marcelle has a strong historical knowledge of past and contemporary ‘underground’ music.

 For Marcelle the musical form is in a way irrelevant, as long as some urgency is there and a need for not standing still.
 Therefore sometimes bookers, journalists and audience members initially get confused because Marcelle is hard to pigeonhole.
 A fitting description would be ‘avant garde ethno bass’ - but you decide.